-Weekend string – It is a series of seven 0’s and 1’s that represents seven days of the week, beginning with Monday.
+Weekend string – This is a series of seven 0’s and 1’s that represents seven days of the week, beginning with Monday.
 1 represents a non-working day and 0 represents a workday.
 For example:

 “0000011” – Saturday and Sunday are weekends.